-When the Kahiki Supper Club opened in Eastmoor on E Broad Street in 1961, it was unlike anything Columbus had seen before.
-The restaurant was opened by restauranteurs Lee Henry and Bill Sapp, who also brought Columbus yet another iconic restaurant, The Top Steakhouse.
+When the Kahiki Supper Club opened in Eastmoor on E. Broad Street in 1961, it was unlike anything Columbus had seen before.
+The restaurant was opened by restaurateurs Lee Henry and Bill Sapp, who also brought Columbus yet another iconic restaurant, The Top Steakhouse.

 The restaurant was unlike anything else in the city.
 With its giant Moai statues flanking the main doors, unique architecture, and tropical vibes, the restaurant left visitors feeling completely transported.

 Once inside, there were all of the typical tiki accouterments, including fish tanks, faux rain forests, and kitschy, tropical decor.
 Hundreds of guests could be seated at once inside the dining room of the Kahiki.
 The restaurant even had its own gift shop and faux lagoon.

 For years, Kahiki was the place to be in the city.
 Celebrities frequently visited the restaurant and it was a popular destination for drinks, dinner, and fun.

 Some of the restaurant’s most famous guests include Bob Hope, Gypsy Rose Lee, Van Johnson, and even Zsa Zsa Gabor, who reportedly ordered milk.
 To be honest, I don’t really know why I found her ordering milk so interesting, but I did, and I wanted you all to know.
 It’s such a Zsa Zsa Gabor thing to do.